1. Vocational Training Pathway – Requirements for Fellowship Policy

 If a rotation was undertaken more than five years prior to the start of GPT1 evidence of competency maintenance is required.

-- A minimum of 18 months general practice experience in RACGP accredited general practice training posts under the guidance of a RACGP accredited supervisor.
+- A minimum of 18 months general practice experience in RACGP accredited general practice training posts under the guidance of an RACGP-accredited supervisor.

 - Six months extended skills training approved by the vocational training provider in accordance with the RACGP Standards for General Practice Training.